Crown Jewel (2021): Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Universal Championship against Brock Lesnar.
 During the early half of the match, Lesnar constantly tried to perform a Suplex on Reigns, however, Reigns held the top rope.
 Lesnar eventually performed multiple German Suplexes and an F-5 on Reigns for a nearfall.
 As Lesnar attempted a second F-5, Reigns countered into a Guillotine Choke who fought out with a Spinebuster.
 In the climax, Lesnar performed an F-5 on Reigns, who fell onto the referee, incapacitating him.
 Heyman then tossed the title in the middle of the ring, between both wrestlers, although it was unclear as towards whom Heyman intended to throw the title.
 This led to Reigns and Lesnar engaging into a tug-of-war with the title.
 Although Lesnar gained control of the title, The Usos came out and attacked Lesnar with a Double Superkick.
 Reigns then struck Lesnar over the head with the title.
 A second referee then came out and Reigns pinned Lesnar to retain the title.

 Reception

 The 2021 Crown Jewel received generally positive reviews from fans and critics alike.
-The Hell in a Cell match between Edge and Seth Rollins received praise, with Brent Brookhouse of CBS Sports saying it stole the show, John Canton from TJR Wrestling graded the match 5 stars out of 5. and Chris Mueller of Bleacher Report calling it match of the night.
-Additionally, Mueller went on to praise the entire event, giving both the Hell in a Cell match and the triple threat match for the SmackDown Women's Championship a grade of A, while the only poorly received match was Doudrop vs. Zelina Vega, which was graded C+.
-WWE named the Hell in a Cell match it the best match out of their top 25 matches in 2021.
+The Hell in a Cell match between Edge and Seth Rollins was widely praised, with Brent Brookhouse of CBS Sports saying it stole the show, John Canton from TJR Wrestling graded the match 5 stars out of 5. and Chris Mueller of Bleacher Report calling it match of the night.
+Additionally, Mueller went on to praise the entire event, giving both the Hell in a Cell match and the triple threat match for the SmackDown Women's Championship a grade of A, while the only poorly received match was Doudrop vs. Zelina Vega, which they graded C+.
+WWE named the Hell in a Cell match the best match out of their top 25 matches in 2021, where it was ranked #1.